 Legal Guardianship Complications Mount

 Child welfare attorneys report increasing complexity in guardianship cases when extended family members lack legal immigration status themselves.
-Data from the Child Welfare Information Gateway indicate that traditional kinship care arrangements often fail when potential guardians fear contact with authorities.
+Traditional kinship care arrangements often face challenges when potential guardians fear contact with authorities.

-The legal framework becomes particularly challenging in cases where parents are transferred to detention facilities in different states, making communication and consent procedures nearly impossible.
+The legal framework becomes particularly challenging in cases where parents are transferred to detention facilities in different states, making communication and consent procedures difficult.
 Immigration attorneys note that detained parents often cannot attend guardianship hearings, further complicating custody arrangements.

 Mental health professionals document increased anxiety, depression, and behavioral issues among affected children.
 The psychological impact of sudden parental separation compounds existing stressors related to immigration status uncertainty.